FransUrbo/drive-by-wire/README.md

   The huge connector I've been looking at never *really* sat right with me.
 But found a fairly nice chassis connector, which means I can use a ribbon cable connector for the motherboard.
   Saves A LOT (!!) of space.

+## Update Mon 1 Jul 2024

+* Add new relay to control feed power (+5V/+12V) to the actuator to be able to control the speed at which it moves.
+* Fix a small issue with the CAN-bus adapter.

 # Additional information